Featured Image - Recipe for Fried Apples

 What Kind of Apples?

-When choosing what kind of apple to use, you want a variety that is firm and will hold together.
+When choosing apples for this recipe, you want a variety that is firm and will hold together.
 Not one that will turn mushy when cooked.
 For this recipe, I used Fuji.
 It’s a good apple for baking and is sweet and juicy.
 You could also go with Golden Delicious, Honey Crisp, or maybe even a Jonathan.
 Or mix it up and do half sweet and half tart, like Granny Smith.

 Instructions for Making this Recipe